veillette/physics-book/contents/ch1AccuracyPrecisionAndSignificantFigures.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-If a marathon runner averages 9.5 mi/h, how long does it take him or her to run a 26.22-mi marathon?
+If a marathon runner averages 9.5 mi/h, how long does it take them to run a 26.22-mi marathon?

 </div>
 <div class="solution" markdown="1">